boutaga/pgvector_RAG_search_lab/README.md

 # Movies_pgvector_lab
-This is a repository intended to share the files of an educational LAB to play with pgvector and similarity searches on PostgreSQL.
+This repository is intended for educational purpose, by following the instructions you will be able to have a LAB and play with pgvector and similarity searches on PostgreSQL.